How to Hike to Helen Lake (+Cirque Peak Scramble) in Banff

 Helen Lake is one of the most popular day hikes in Banff as it provides spectacular views over an Alpine meadow with a lovely lake and stunning views of the Bow Valley and Mount Hector.

-It’s one best Banff hikes, and in the summer months, you can draw a bit of a crowd to enjoy the wildflowers that line the trail.
+It’s one of the best Banff hikes, and in the summer months, it can draw a crowd to enjoy the wildflowers that line the trail.
 The hike to Helen Lake also provides the option to scramble to the top of Cirque Peak for stunning views of the Wapta Icefield.

 It’s one of our favorite hikes and easy to complete in the morning or afternoon.
 Afterward, drive a little further up the Icefields Parkway and take in the views at Peyto Lake.